 Stage 2: Peri-menopause: The Lead Up to Menopause

 At this stage, many women have menopause symptoms.
-The average length of perimenopause is 4 years, but for some women this stage may last only a few months or continue for 10 years.
-Women in peri-menopause have at least some these symptoms:
+The average length of perimenopause is four years, but for some women, this stage may last only a few months or continue for 10 years.
+Women in peri-menopause have at least some of these symptoms:

 Stage 3: Menopause